ngernyi/UMHACK-2025-KITA-KOD/README.md

-# BackTesting Framework Using HMMGMM
+# BackTesting Framework Using Machine Learning Models
 This is a backtesting framework that utilises Market data, sentiment and whale address to predict the signal using machine learning models

 ## Machine Learning Models Used